Carpoolers: Pilot

 In the Pilot Episode of Carpoolers “Dougie’s First day or The Toaster” We are introduced to Aubrey (Jerry Minor), Gracen (Fred Goss), Laird (Jerry O’Connell), and Dougie (Tim Peper), who is joining the carpool for the first day, as they commiserate about life and sing old songs on their way to work.
 Gracen is discouraged to learn that his wife spent $200 on a new toaster when the old one worked fine.
 This feeling is amplified when Gracen learns that his wife and son both make more money than he does, causing Gracen and his wife to start having some marital issues.
 This all comes to a climax when the gang break into Gracen's house to steal the new toaster in an effort to save their friend's marriage.

-Reocurring jokes and themes
+Recurring jokes and themes

-Male Friendship
+Male friendship

 Carpoolers episodes usually revolve around the 4 male members of the carpool talking with each other about their lives and families and of course singing.
 The show creator was open about this show and wanted to show male friendship and relationships in a more positive light.